kahnpoint/kahn/README.md

   }
 })

-// emits events for each value iterating.Emitter(iterable: AsyncIterable<any>)
+// Emits events for each value iterating.Emitter(iterable: AsyncIterable<any>)
 /*
   const emitter = iterating.Emitter([0, 1, 2])